ScilifelabDataCentre/dds_web/doc/technical-overview.md

 Progress (“retracting”).
 This lets the Unit Admin/Personnel continue uploading files and prevents any downloads by the Researchers.
 However, retracting the project does not pause the countdown of DiA.
 When DiA number of days have passed, the project status is automatically set to Expired.
+The deadline for a given project can be extended by Unit Admins or Personnel.
 More information on this can be found in section [Automatic expiry of data access](#automatic-expiry-of-data-access-and-archiving-of-project).
 Releasing the data also, by default, notifies the Researchers that there is data available for download.
 If the unit does not want these emails to be sent, it can be disabled when performing the